 Hurricane Irma Recovery

-It's been seven months since Hurricane Irma struck the Florida Keys on Sept.
+It's been nearly nine months since Hurricane Irma struck the Florida Keys on Sept.
 10, 2017.
 Some of our residents and business owners are still struggling to recover.
 Monroe County staff have been working on obtaining a variety of federal and state grants to help in the community's long-term recovery.

 - FEMA's fact sheet on Resources for Unmet Needs of Hurricane Irma Survivors.